thomas-um-grant/ms-project/logs/daily_journal.md

 April 28
 - First official day of the MS project.
 - Read through past papers I summarized in the past weeks.
+- Read Multimodal Needle in a Haystack paper.
 - Reorganized my tools to work efficiently.
-- Read through Multimodal Needle in a Haystack.
 - TODO: Continue litterature revue.
 ```